 …Something I NEVER did when I was struggling with my weight.

-10 extra pounds quickly became 30, which I lost and regained hundreds of times.
+And that lack of reflection turned 10 extra pounds into 30 extra pounds, which I lost and regained hundreds of times.
 Because I was either:

 so anxious about my extra weight I was running miles and miles a day

 so bloody hungry that eating half a cracker and a bite of cheese and a couple rice cakes…

 a word I didn’t even know at the time!